GoDaddy: Set up G Suite MX records

 In the GoDaddy site, click Domains.

-- In the table, click the domain for your G Suite.
+- Click the domain you want to set up with G Suite.
 In this example, we'll use yourdomain.com, but you'll see your own domain name instead.

 - In the G Suite Setup Wizard, check the I have opened the control panel for my domain box.